Who I Am

 My family and I moved to Henderson in 2005 and I’ve been here ever since!
 I enjoy the variety of sights and experiences the mainland has to offer but I do miss the weather and food in Hawaii.
 My only complaint is that these Vegas summers are killer. #melting

 I never intended to pursue a career in photography.
-My first camera was a disposable one which I filled with all of my elementary school memories because we couldn't afford to buy a yearbook every year - so I decided to make my own.
+My first camera was a disposable one with which I captured all of my elementary school memories for my own custom yearbook.
 You could say that's where the creative side of me was born and nurtured.
 I made several personal yearbooks made out of spiral notebooks and journals and decorated them with cut fabric, stickers, drawings I did, and other scrapbook-esque items.

 In high school, I decided to pursue a career in criminal justice with a goal of being a crime scene investigator.
 I was attracted to the idea that I could serve my community by giving a voice to those who couldn't speak for themselves - I could tell their story.
 Fast forward, I've found a path that still allows me to tell your story - one of beauty and love - that can be passed down through the generations.

-I’m a crazy dog-mom, romantic, INTJ, spontaneous singer, and bibliophile who’s enjoying her newly disccovered curly girl status.
+I’m a dog-mom, amateur gardener, romantic, INTJ, spontaneous singer, and bibliophile who’s enjoying her newly discovered curly girl status.
 I love my faith and am constantly falling deeper in love with Him as He pursues my heart.

 (kah-LAY-ah) is Hawaiian: “Joy”.
 She’s my energetic, squeaker destroyer, and cuddle-loving blessing on four legs.
 She's my life-changing blessing who's always up for a road trip adventure!

 All things should be done with great love.